OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. In the **Required permissions** blade, select **Grant permissions**.
 Select **Yes**.

 ### Replace the tab in the Teams app

+> **NOTE**: If Visual Studio's debugger is still running from setting up the starter application prior to this exercise, stop it.

 1. In **Visual Studio**, open the `manifest.json` file in the **Manifest** folder.